Get Certified in Minutes

-1. Register on the Pennsylvania Medical Marijuana Program website.
+- Register on the Pennsylvania Medical Marijuana Program website.
 Receive your patient number immediately after registering.

 How old do I have to be to apply for a Medical Marijuana Card in Pennsylvania?

-You must be at least 18 years of age in order to apply for a Medical Marijuana Card in Pennsylvania.
-Caregivers must be 21 years of age.
+You must be at least 18 years old to apply for a medical marijuana card in Pennsylvania.

 Can I be/have a caregiver for a medical marijuana patient in Pennsylvania?